mesosphere/dcos-docs-site/pages/1.11/administering-clusters/multiple-clusters/cluster-links/index.md

 A cluster link is a _**unidirectional**_ relationship between a cluster and another cluster.

-You add and remove links from one cluster to another cluster using DC/OS CLI [dcos cluster link](/1.11/cli/command-reference/dcos-cluster-link) and [dcos cluster unlink](/1.11/cli/command-reference/dcos-cluster-unlink) commands and the [cluster link API](/1.11/administering-clusters/multiple-clusters/cluster-link-api).
-Once a link is set up you can easily switch between clusters using the CLI or UI.
-If the links have been set up using an SSO provider, you will not need to provide credentials to switch clusters.
+You add and remove links from one cluster to another cluster using the DC/OS CLI commands: [dcos cluster link](/1.11/cli/command-reference/dcos-cluster/dcos-cluster-link) and [dcos cluster unlink](/1.11/cli/command-reference/dcos-cluster/dcos-cluster-unlink) and the [cluster link API](/1.11/administering-clusters/multiple-clusters/cluster-link-api).
+Once a link is set up, you can easily switch between clusters using the CLI or UI.
+If the links have been set up using an SSO provider, you will not need to provide credentials again when switching clusters.

 You must be a superuser or have the appropriate cluster link [permission](/1.11/security/ent/perms-reference/#cluster-linker) to view, add, and remove links and grant permissions to view linked clusters.